 I make this soup in the slow cooker early so it is ready in the early evening when we get home from church.
-While it is becoming magical in the crockpot, if it gets too thick, just thin it back out some with more stock or water.
+While it is becoming magical in the crockpot though, if it gets too thick, just thin it back out some with more stock or water.

-The same goes for when reheating this soup.
-Just put some in a bowl and heat in the microwave, adding a little stock or water if needed for desired consistency.
+When reheating this soup, just put some in a bowl and heat in the microwave, adding a little stock or water if needed for desired consistency.